What is 3d Rigging in animation?

 includes joint parts and controller handles.

 Only then the animators will be able to control the 3d model.

 TDs and riggers often carry out this procedure.

 Why Is Rigging essential?

-Basically any object that needs to be animated has to have a rig system.
+Basically, any object that needs to be animated has to have a rigged system.

 From a human character to a door that needs to be opened or a car that needs its wheels to rotate while it goes.

 The Rigging step is a crucial part of any animation workflow since if the rigging

 will be appropriate, this would mean that the animator job will probably be whole